smitelli/cosmodoc/src/content/topics/menu-functions/index.md

 Even though this function is responsible for a rather significant part of the menu experience, it does not define all that many local variables. `idlecount` tracks the number of busy loop iterations that have passed with no keyboard input, and `scancode` holds the scancode of the key that was most recently pressed.
 The `YSHIFT` macro is defined based on the presence or absence of the `FOREIGN_ORDERS` flag.
 When this is set, the main menu has a "Foreign Orders" option and needs to be taller to make room for it.

-{{< lookup/cref isNewGame >}} is a flag, used later (in {{< lookup/cref SwitchLevel >}}) to slightly change the menu transition to the "Begin New Game" mode by conditionally showing a "One Moment" image.
+{{< lookup/cref isNewGame >}} is a flag, used later (in {{< lookup/cref InitializeLevel >}}) to slightly change the menu transition to the "Begin New Game" mode by conditionally showing a "One Moment" image.
 This is initially cleared under the assumption that a demo or restored game is going to start -- those modes do not show the "One Moment" screen.

 ```c
 title: